Video Game: Carmen Sandiego Word Detective

 - America Saves the Day: Averted.
 In an agent list from various cultures with a villain plan made to scramble language worldwide, the American agents are captured just as easily as the rest.
 Though Chase is also American, the game never gives any identifying features to the player, leaving their nationality completely up to the imagination.

-- And I Must Scream: The fate of the captured ACME agents; they get shackled, hit by the Babble-On Machine, and trapped in tubes.
-Fortunately once you free them they can talk normally.
+- And I Must Scream: The fate of the captured ACME agents; they get shackled, hit by the Babble-On Machine, and then somehow get frozen in a standing position and put under a spotlight, making it look like they're trapped in tubes.
+Fortunately, once you free them, they can talk normally.

-- Bittersweet Ending: All of ACME's agents escape and are relatively unharmed, and the Babble-On Machine is toast.
+- Bittersweet Ending: On the one hand, all of ACME's agents escape and are relatively unharmed, and the Babble-On Machine is toast.
 On the other hand, Carmen has escaped and none of her villains are captured.

 - Darker and Edgier: As far as you can go within this genre (and series).
 The art style isn't anywhere near as colourful as in previous games, the music is much less upbeat, and this is the first game where the villains will actively attempt to harm the player as they try to make their escape from the lair.
-Depending on which villain is housing the key, they actually get surprisingly close to harming the player.
+Depending on which villain is housing the key at the time, they can actually get surprisingly close to harming the player.

 - Faux Affably Evil: The blatantly mocking concern for Agent 12 when she’s been reduced to babbling nonsense is Carmen’s Establishing Character Moment in the game.

 - Fetch Quest: The game centers around solving puzzles to decrypt passwords, which are required to unlock and secure keys that free the captured agents so that you can obtain their part of the code to destroy the Babble-On machine.
 It’s a fetch quest inside more fetch quests.

 - Hard Boiled Detective: Nick Furtive appears to be an evil variant.